danielR2001/flutter_exoplayer/README.md

 When playing in `PlayerMode.FOREGROUND` then the player will show foreground notification, You can customize it in the `AudioObject` thing like priority/ background color / what actions to show and etc'.

-`NotificationMode` represents the actions you want to show with your notification (previous, play/pause, next), you have the option to choose between: NONE - only play/pause, PREVIOUS - previous and play/pause, NEXT - next and play/pause, and BOTH - that include all actions.
+`NotificationActionMode` represents the actions you want to show with your notification (previous, play/pause, next), you have the option to choose between: NONE - only play/pause, PREVIOUS - previous and play/pause, NEXT - next and play/pause, and ALL - that include all actions.

+`NotificationActionCallbackMode` is a mode that lets you choose between two options: DEFAULT or CUSTOM, this parameter decides if you will recieve action callback (`CUSTOM`) or not (`DEFAULT`) when user taps on the action via `onNotificationActionCallback` stream, and then you can make custom action for your taste.
+If set to
+`DEFAULT` then the action will do only as the action name says (PLAY -> play, PREVIOUS -> play previous etc`).

 Attention!
 You need to place your app icon or the icon you want to show in the APP_NAME\android\app\src\main\res\drawable folder (you can drop multiple icons there), if you won`t do so your app will crash because android require a small icon for notification.